 What’s your academic origin story?

 Think about all of the moments in your life that have culminated in this one — the one in which you are preparing to apply for this particular major.
 Maybe your passion for Chinese poetry was kindled when you were 4 years old, and your Chinese grandmother read to you in Mandarin each night.
-Or maybe your interest in Business & Reproductive Health was piqued just six months ago, when your aunt was diagnosed with breast cancer.
-Or maybe you got curious about Psychology in 9th grade, when you saw a community theater production of Next to Normal.
+Or maybe your interest in business and reproductive health was piqued just six months ago, when your aunt was diagnosed with breast cancer.
+Or maybe you got curious about psychology in 9th grade, when you saw a community theater production of Next to Normal.

 How have you developed and explored those academic interests?